algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 - The second source register, 5-bit
 - A second indicator to encode additional information about the operation, 7-bits

-The indicators are not necessarily used in every instruction, in this case, they are filled with 0.
+The indicators are not necessarily used in every instruction.
+In this case, they are filled with 0.

 A broader explanation of the different types of instructions is available in the <a href="./functional_specifications.md/#52-instruction-types-and-binary-formats">functional specifications</a>

-After the completion of the execution, a console will appear, if the user's program contains a syscall it will display the content of the syscall.
+After the completion of the execution, a console will appear.
+If the user's program contains a syscall it will display the content of the syscall.
 If not, the console will remain black.

 ## 6. Technical limitations